Search Results

 Baylor College of Medicine.
 Houston and the Medical College of Wisconsin, Milwaukee will be providing DNA sequencing for the Undiagnosed Diseases Network.

 … College of Wisconsin in Milwaukee will be providing DNA sequencing for the Undiagnosed Diseases Network (UDN).
-Each … of funds. … The two universities will become the DNA Sequencing Core sites for the UDN.
+Each … The two universities will become the DNA Sequencing Core sites for the UDN.
 The UDN also includes … sequencing of the protein-coding portion of the genome, or exome.
 The clinical sequencing results will meet standards …

 Infographic